 Filter your search using the options for:

-There are also many up market hotels, that cater for those than can afford to spend a little more.
+Pattaya has no shortage of up-market hotels, that cater for those than can afford to spend a little more.

 In three days I visited Walking Street a couple of times, went to Koh Lan on the Ferry and also visited the Nong Nooch gardens.

-If you want a different perspective, then check out my visit report on the Centara Grand Beach Resort at Naklua.
+If you want a different perspective, then check out my visit report on the Centara Grand Mirage Beach Resort at Naklua.

 Naklua is located at the Northern end of Pattaya, where we visited Pattaya Floating Market and some other important places that eludes me for the moment.

-The Naklua end of town is quieter if you are taking the family and the Centara Grand Beach Resort is great if you have small children.
+The Naklua end of town is quieter if you are taking the family and the Centara Grand Mirage Beach Resort is great if you have small children.